ajaykumargadireddy/hotel-stay/reflection.md

 ## Implementation Priority
 These enhancements can be prioritized based on business value and technical dependencies:
 1. Database persistence (foundational for other features)
-2. Integration test suite (quality assurance and confidence)
+2. AI Integration Test suite
 3. User management system (enables personalization)
 4. Booking list screen (immediate UX improvement)
 5. Document upload (compliance and verification)